 Why Choose Time Trips?

 Each lesson has been carefully designed to engage children with educational and exciting hands-on activities, such as making models and artefacts, role play, drama, and games.
 The lessons are fully compatible with the curriculum, and are regularly updated and improved.

 evolution inheritance school visit Greek Roman Egyptian Anglo-Saxon workshop fossils rocks dinosaurs

-The creative activities are of a higher standard than those provided by other history or science workshops.
-In spite of this the price is much lower than average, because I work alone and design all the resources and activities myself, and also because we are all self-employed, so there is no one taking a cut of our fee.
+The creative activities are of a very high standard compared to other history or science workshops.
+In spite of this the price is lower than average, because I work alone and design all the resources and activities myself, and also because we are all self-employed, so there is no one taking a cut of our fee.

 new curriculum school visits trips greek roman fossils evolution egyptian anglo-saxon

 Workshops last a full day and take place mainly in the classroom.
 I am a former history teacher with an MEd and an MSc in child psychology (read my CV).
-The fee is £229 or £239, depending on the cost of resources.
+The fee is £225 for the tour of Manchester and £249 for school-based workshops.
 The lessons are fully compatible with the new curriculum, and are always being updated and improved.

 You can now read the whole of my novel, Marathon, on this website.
 I wrote it in 2009 and self-published it.
 It is a story about two boys and their father who were in the battle of Marathon, and is suitable for older children.

 Learn more about: